-Decommissioning is a normal activity in the lifetime of an offshore petroleum project.
-It involves the safe and environmentally responsible removal of, or otherwise satisfactorily dealing with, infrastructure from the offshore area that was previously used to support oil and gas operations.
+Decommissioning is a normal and inevitable stage in the lifetime of an offshore petroleum project that should be planned from the outset, and matured throughout the life of operations.
+Decommissioning involves the timely, safe and environmentally responsible removal of, or otherwise satisfactorily dealing with, infrastructure from the offshore area that was previously used to support oil and gas operations.

 While only a few facilities have been decommissioned in Commonwealth waters, most of Australia’s offshore facilities are now more than 20 years old and entering a phase where they require extra attention and close maintenance before their removal.

 At the Australian Government’s direction, NOPSEMA is giving heightened focus to oversight of the planning and execution of decommissioning including during assessment of permissioning documents and inspections of facilities and activities.
 To support this, NOPSEMA published its Section 572 Maintenance and removal of property regulatory policy in 2020 and has published a 5 year Decommissioning compliance strategy.
 This compliance strategy has been developed in accordance with the wider expectations of government, set out in the Ministerial Statement of Expectations for NOPSEMA.